General (scope, time limits)

 A decision issued by TCA South in 2021 confirmed that, when legal aid is requested by the appellant, the appeal is deemed as having been filed on the date of submission of the request for legal aid.[60]

-The information provided by the High Council of Administrative and Fiscal Courts (Conselho Superior dos Tribunais Administrativos e Fiscais – CSTAF) for 2024 regarding the duration of judicial reviews of first instance decisions does not make a distinction between the type of asylum procedure.
-According to these statistics, the average duration of appeals at first instance courts in 2024 was of 102 days.
+The information provided by the High Council of Administrative and Fiscal Courts (Conselho Superior dos Tribunais Administrativos e Fiscais – CSTAF) for 2025 indicates that the average duration of appeals before first instance courts in 2025 was 77 days.

-While the Asylum Act does not specifically provide for a hearing of the asylum applicant during the appeal procedure, such a guarantee is enshrined in the general rules.[55]
-This is rarely used in practice by lawyers and accepted by the Court when requested, as procedures before the Administrative Court tend to be formalistic and essentially written.[56]
-As a general rule, the hearing of the appeal body is public but the judge may rule for a private audience based on the need to protect the dignity of the individual or the smooth operation of the procedure.[57]
-CSTAF did not confirm whether such hearings occurred in 2024.
+While the Asylum Act does not specifically provide for a hearing of the asylum applicant during the appeal procedure, such a guarantee is enshrined in the general rules.[61]
+This is rarely used in practice by lawyers and accepted by the Court when requested, as procedures before the Administrative Court tend to be formalistic and essentially written.[62]
+As a general rule, the hearing of the appeal body is public but the judge may rule for a private audience based on the need to protect the dignity of the individual or the smooth operation of the procedure.[63]
+With the exception of TAC Lisbon, which did not provide information, all the other Courts confirmed that such hearings did not occur in 2025.

-In practice, and without prejudice to issues such as the frequent change of accommodation location, poor quality of legal assistance and the merits test applied by the Bar Association, and language barriers that have an impact on the quality and effectiveness of appeals, CPR is not aware of systemic or relevant obstacles faced by asylum applicants in appealing a first instance decision in the regular procedure.
+In practice, and without prejudice to issues such as the frequent change of accommodation location, poor quality of legal assistance and the merits test applied by the Bar Association, and language barriers that have an impact on the quality and effectiveness of appeals, all of which persisted in 2025, CPR is not aware of systemic or relevant obstacles faced by asylum applicants in appealing a first instance decision in the regular procedure.

 According to the information previously provided by CSTAF, in early 2022, the Working Group for Administrative and Fiscal Justice, created by the Ministry of Justice, proposed an amendment to the Statute of the Administrative and Fiscal Courts[64] that would allow CSTAF to create specialised sections in the Administrative Courts, namely in the field of asylum.
 In order for this to be implemented, the Statute would have to be amended and the CSTAF would then have to deliberate on the creation of the relevant section.

-The national plan for migration and asylum announced in June 2024 by the Government[58] emphasised the work carried out by the Judicial High Council and CSTAF, including the discussions on the creation of a specialised jurisdictional structure for immigration and asylum matters.
-According to the Judicial High Council[59], the goal is for this structure to have exclusive powers in all matters pertaining asylum and immigration, including administrative law, family and children’s law, and detention and expulsion matters.
-By the end of 2024, there was no amendment to the Statute of the Administrative and Fiscal Courts that would allow the creation of this specialised jurisdictional structure.
+The national plan for migration and asylum announced in June 2024 by the Government[65] emphasised the work carried out by the Judicial High Council and CSTAF, including the discussions on the creation of a specialised jurisdictional structure for immigration and asylum matters.
+According to the Judicial High Council[66], the goal is for this structure to have exclusive powers in all matters pertaining asylum and immigration, including administrative law, family and children’s law, and detention and expulsion matters.
+By the end of 2025, there was no amendment to the Statute of the Administrative and Fiscal Courts that would allow the creation of this specialised jurisdictional structure.
+According to CSTAF, the creation of a specialised jurisdictional structure may materialise in 2026, should there be sufficient political and legislative will.

 Onward appeal